Annamarie2019/ExampleDApps/README.md

 - `source-chain` and `destination-chain`

 \[Editor: Such as?
 What's the correct way to identify each?
-Explained elsewhere?
-Link?]
+Explained somewhere?]

 - variables such as `message`, `amount`, and `account`

-- \[Editor: What is the expected syntax: message: "message", amount: whole numbers (I assume we explain the token (eth stablecoin?) and denominations elsewhere (where?)), account: how are accounts identified?]
+- \[Editor: What is the expected syntax: message: "message", amount: whole numbers, account: how are accounts identified?]

 and run the test and deploy.